broadsw0rd/dynamica/README.md

 #### `Animation#complete()`

-Immediately complete the animation and starts next animation in the queue.
+Immediately complete the animation and starts next animations in the queue.
 This means that `handler` callback will be called with `t = 1`.
 Next animations will start on the next animation frame.
 Call `oncomplete` callback

 #### `Animation#cancel()`